FTFT: Efficient and Robust Fine-Tuning by Transferring Training Dynamics: Training Speed Gains From Data Selection

 \section{Training Speed Gains From Data Selection}

-Our results from \S\ref{sec:transferability_of_training_dynamics} suggest that one can improve the efficiency of dataset cartography with more efficient reference models.
-However, if we train the main models for the same number of steps as ERM, the cost of the full pipeline is still higher than conventional fine-tuning, because of the extra reference model training cost.
+Our results from \S\ref{sec:transferability_of_training_dynamics} suggest that the efficiency of dataset cartography can be improved with more efficient reference models.
+However, if we train the main models for the same number of steps as ERM, the computational cost of the full pipeline is still higher than conventional fine-tuning (i.e., ERM), because of the extra reference model training cost.

 Previous studies have shown that training with a careful selection of ``informative" training instances can lead to higher training speed than ERM (i.e. achieving the same performance with fewer training steps), despite the computational cost of selecting these instances being notoriously high \citep{sorscher2022beyond,NEURIPS2020_1e14bfe2,paul2021deep,toneva2018an}.
 Motivated by this, we now study whether we can achieve similar learning speed gains by training on instances selected by DMs.
-If such gains exist, we can further improve the efficiency of data cartography by training with fewer steps.
+If such gains exist, we can further improve the efficiency of dataset cartography by training with fewer steps.

-We present the performance of $\text{DeBERTaV3}_{\text{Large}}$ on HSD, fine-tuned using ERM and training instances selected by DMs, across different training durations (i.e. max training steps) in Figure~\ref{fig:speed_gain}.
-We include results for other datasets in Appendix~\ref{app:additional_results}, on which we observe similar trends.
-Specifically, we make three observations.
-First, when the number of training steps is reduced, models fine-tuned with dataset cartography clearly outperform those fine-tuned with ERM, even in cases where ERM achieves better performance with more training steps (i.e., on ID validation data).
-Second, dataset cartography often yields better results with fewer training steps than with more, suggesting a tendency of overfitting in the late stage of training.
-Third, such efficiency gains hold consistently across different training durations.
-All three observations indicate that \emph{training with data instances selected by DMs achieves consistent higher training speed} than ERM.
+We show the performance of $\text{DeBERTaV3}_{\text{Large}}$ on HSD, fine-tuned using the full training set (ERM) and using only the instances selected by DMs, across different training durations (i.e. max training steps) in Figure~\ref{fig:speed_gain}.
+Results on other datasets are in Appendix~\ref{app:additional_results}, where we observe similar trends.
+We make three observations.
+First, when the number of training steps is reduced, models fine-tuned with dataset cartography clearly outperform those fine-tuned with ERM, even on ID validation data where ERM achieves better performance with more training steps.
+Second, dataset cartography often yields better results with fewer training steps than with more, suggesting a tendency of overfitting at the late training stage.
+Third, the efficiency gains hold consistently across different training durations.
+Our observations indicate that \emph{training with data instances selected by DMs consistently achieves higher training speed} than ERM.